Your basket is currently empty!

 The journey towards a Parkinson’s diagnosis can be long and challenging, as no single test exists for the disease.

-Doctors typically rely on a combination of medical review, physical examination, and sometimes imaging tests like MRI or CT scans to reach a conclusion.
+Doctors typically rely on a combination of medical history review, physical examination, and sometimes imaging tests like MRI or CT scans to reach a conclusion.

 As someone who cares deeply about your loved one’s well-being, it is important that you are present during this process by offering emotional support and ensuring they have access to the appropriate healthcare professionals.